 - 31. The Resettlement Framework prepared for NCRPB classifies several groups of population as socially "vulnerable" and has provided special assistance for them.
 The Vulnerable groups are: (a) those who are below the poverty line (BPL); (b) those who belong to scheduled castes (SC), scheduled tribes (ST); (c) female/women-headed households (F/WHH); (d) elderly and (e) disabled persons.
-There are nine vulnerable persons among the affected households two and seven households belongs to below poverty line female-headed households (F/WHH) category respectively.
-Of the total nine vulnerable households (F/WHH) category respectively.
-Of the total nine vulnerable households is cultivation.
+There are nine vulnerable persons among the affected households have been found from the census and socio economic survey.
+Of the nine vulnerable households two and seven households belongs to below poverty line female-headed households (F/WHH) category respectively.
+Of the total nine vulnerable households one below poverty line houshold and five Woman Headed Households belongs to economically displaced households.
+Main occupation of the surveyed households is cultivation.
 The average household income of 52 surveyed households is Rs.72897.The average household income of economically displaced households is Rs.68392. - 32.
 Based on the data of the 52 surveyed households, social stratification of the affected households can be ascertained Table 7.
 The same table also provides the social stratification of the 28 economically displaced households.
 All the affected households belong to Hindu community.
 The majority of the households, 40 in number, are of joint family type while 12 are nuclear families.
 In the case of economically displaced households 18 and 10 are joint and nuclear families respectively.
 The predominant family size is "medium" with upto 3 persons in both the cases, accounting for 58% of the total affected households and 64% in the case of economically displaced households.
 The average family size is 5.2, as stated earlier for 52 surveyed households where as it is 5.1 for economically displaced households.
 The proportion of "large" families, with members five above, is about 4% for all surveyed households.